Coast Guard, DHS.

 We encourage you to respond to this request by submitting comments and related materials.
 We will post all comments received, without change, to http://www.regulations.gov.
 They will include any personal information you provide.
 We have an agreement with DOT to use their DMF.
 Please see the “Privacy Act” paragraph below.

 Submitting comments: If you submit a comment, please include the docket number [USCG-2010-0231], indicate the specific section of the document to which each comment applies, providing a reason for each comment.
 We recommend you include your name, mailing address, an e-mail address, or other contact information in the body of your document so that we can contact you if we have questions regarding your submission.
 You may submit your comments and material by electronic means, mail, fax, or delivery to the DMF at the address under ADDRESSES; but please submit them by only one means.
-If you submit them by mail or delivery, submit them in an unbound format, no larger than 81/2by 11 inches, suitable for copying and electronic filing.
+If you submit them by mail or delivery, submit them in an unbound format, no Start Printed Page 19414larger than 81/2 by 11 inches, suitable for copying and electronic filing.

 If you submit them by mail and would like to know that they reached the Facility, please enclose a stamped, self-addressed postcard or envelope.
 We will consider all comments and material received during the comment period and will address them accordingly.